 Netflix June 2018 new releases: the best movies and TV shows streaming this month

-The second seasons of GLOW, Luke Cage and Nailed It! arrive on the streaming service, alongside Peter Capaldi's final season of Doctor Who and the Sense8 finale
+The second seasons of GLOW, Luke Cage, Queer Eye and Nailed It! arrive on the streaming service, alongside Peter Capaldi's final season of Doctor Who and the Sense8 finale

 It’s all about sophomore outings this month on Netflix.
-Original shows GLOW, Luke Cage, and baking contest Nailed it! are all set to debut their second seasons in June.
+Original shows GLOW, Luke Cage, Queer Eye and baking contest Nailed it! are all set to debut their second seasons in June.

 - New on Netflix: the best movies and TV shows released every day